dexterlabora/meraki-swapper/README.md

 > A web tool for swapping Meraki switches

 # About
-This web application is a simple tool to streamline replacing Meraki switches with a similar switch.
+This web application is a simple demo tool to streamline replacing Meraki switches with a similar switch.
 It can also be installed as a PWA for a more native feel on mobile devices.

 <img src="./MerakiSwitchSwapper-screenshot.png" alt="screenshot" height="600"/>